hannahmalm/pizza-rating/notes.md

         get '/signup' => 'users#new'
-5. Add in methods within session controller index - allows the index page to load --> correlates with sessions>index.html.erb destroy - allows a user to log out --> correlates with the layouts>application.html.erb (Logout is within the nav bar) new - nothing within this method, but allows a user to login --> correlations with sessions>new.html.erb (login screen) create - correlates to the login
+5. Add in methods within session controller index - allows the index page to load --> correlates with sessions>index.html.erb destroy - allows a user to log out --> correlates with the layouts>application.html.erb (Logout is within the nav bar) **Remember that you do not create a specific logout OR create view** new - nothing within this method, but allows a user to login --> correlations with sessions>new.html.erb (login screen) create - correlates to the login
         - Here we try to find the user in the system